-Parque Machía, a Wildlife Custody Centre owned by the state, has approximately 38-hectares of land and is located in Villa Tunari, Chapare, in the department of Cochabamba, at the beginning of the Amazon rainforest.
-In 1996 with two spider monkeys (Ateles chamek), one capuchin monkey (Sapajus apella) and one squirrel monkey (Saimiri boliviensis), CIWY established the first wild animal refuge in Bolivia in WCC Machía.
+Parque Machía, a Wildlife Sanctuary owned by the state, has approximately 38-hectares of land and is located in Villa Tunari, Chapare, in the department of Cochabamba, at the beginning of the Amazon rainforest.
+In 1996 with two spider monkeys (Ateles chamek), one capuchin monkey (Sapajus apella) and one squirrel monkey (Saimiri boliviensis), CIWY established the first wild animal sanctuary in Bolivia in Machía.
 Today the Centre cares for over 500 animals, from more than 30 different species, including five which are threatened.

 Tourists are allowed to visit one part of the park to see the free animals that live within it, many of which were rehabilitated by CIWY and reintroduced into the wild.
 Many monkeys have formed groups and are often heard and seen in the treetops, playing and foraging.
 Many species of birds can also be seen.

 The centre is run by Tania Baltazar, with the help of permanent staff and international volunteers, who stay for a minimum of two weeks.
 In addition to its main function of caring for rescued wildlife, veterinarians in our Centre also offer veterinary assistance to the people of Villa Tunari, who bring their pets in for medical attention.

 In 1996 the Municipal Council of Villa Tunari agreed to allow CIWY to use the park for its work with animals, CIWY in turn would protect the park from deforestation and indiscriminate hunting.
 The land continues to be owned by the municipality, though over the years CIWY has purchased additional land to be used for its work, including volunteer housing and infrastructure for the care of the animals, such our aviary and clinic.